 Fundamental honesty is the keystone of business

 Designing prevention strategies is integral in the fight against fraud and corruption.
-Conflict of interest declarations can have a number of positive results, not only in protecting an organisation from inappropriate or illicit personal or professional relationships and protecting and organisations reputation but also protecting employees from the inference of impropriety where such conflicts are identified or reported.
+The simple act of introducing a requirement to make conflict of interest declarations can have a number of positive results, not only in protecting an organisation from inappropriate or illicit personal and professional relationships but also protect its reputation and its employees from the inference of impropriety where such conflicts are identified or reported.

 THE INSIDER THREAT

-The insider threat continues to be highlighted as being one of the key risks that an organisation may face and when we look at fraud and corruption linked to influencing the vendor selection and award of contracts, areas of conflicts of interest can have significant financial or reputation impact when they are uncovered.
+The insider threat continues to be highlighted as one of the key risks that an organisation may face from data theft, asset misappropriation or money laundering, and when we look at procurement fraud and corruption linked to influencing vendor selection and award of contracts, areas of conflicts of interest can have significant financial or reputation impact when they are uncovered.

-A Key area of verification and detection is at the vendor vetting and onboarding stage and is generally the main point at which conflicts of interest are assessed, checked and validated.
+An area of verification and detection is at the vendor vetting and onboarding stage and is generally one of the main points at which conflicts of interest are assessed, checked and validated.

-Cronyism and the improper influencing in the award of a contract to a friend is not unusual particularly if the individual is a senior public or government official.
+Cronyism and the improper influencing in the award of a contract to a friend are not unusual particularly if the individual is a senior public or government official.

 Nepotism and the granting of favours to family in a commercial or political setting can be common for individuals in positions of power or influence.

-Revolving door is also a common risk where individuals move in and out of the public sector to the private sector.
-The business links and loyalties they have or in many cases where individuals in the public sector are looking for employment in the private sector, use their position of influence within procurement in an attempt to ingratiate themselves with a potential new employer.
-This can be seen where individuals share sensitive commercial data with a bidding company.
-On many occasions such a hidden relationship only comes to light when an individual goes to work for a supplier.
+Revolving door is also a common risk where individuals move in and out from the public sector to the private sector.
+The business links and loyalties they have or in many cases where individuals in the public sector are looking for employment in the private sector, use their position in influencing procurement in an attempt to ingratiate themselves with a potential new employer.
+This can be seen where individuals share sensitive commercial data with a bidding company or to influence a procurement route from competition to single source.
+On many occasions, such a hidden relationship may only comes to light when an individual goes to work for a supplier.

 THE VALUE OF CONTROLS

-On many occasions governance failure in conflicts of interest verification and controls can be tracked to organisation management and their attitude towards compliance.
-Compliance can be seen by management as a hindrance to getting things done and the perception that it causes delays.
+On many occasions, governance and failure in conflicts of interest verification and controls can be tracked to organisation management and their attitude towards compliance.
+Compliance can be seen, on occasions by management as a hindrance to getting things done and the perception that it causes delays.

-When it is clear that the executive pay little attention to non-compliance with organisation policy and procedures, at what point does it become a culture that ultimately undermines any reprimand for breaching policy.
+When it is clear that the executive pays little attention to non-compliance with organisation policy and procedures, at what point does it become a culture that ultimately undermines any reprimand for breaching the policy.

-The value of conflict of interest controls can’t be underestimated, they not only act as a preventative measure in highlighting to staff and vendors that your organisation takes a strong stance against fraud and corruption, it also creates an environment where unusual behaviours such as unexplained or unusual favouritism towards a particular contractor or vendor raises suspicion.
+The value of conflict of interest controls can’t be overstated, they not only act as a preventative measure in highlighting to staff and vendors that your organisation takes a strong stance against fraud and corruption, but it also creates an environment where unusual behaviours such as unexplained or unusual favouritism towards a particular contractor or vendor raise suspicion.

 PREVENTION THROUGH DESIGN

-Leaders must set the example for compliance and the culture and attitude toward conflicts of interest.
-Lapses in judgement and influencing procurement policy for the benefit of a friend can have significant reputation damage to an organisation should such findings become public.
+Leaders must set the example for compliance and the culture and attitude toward conflicts of interest and anti-corruption.
+Lapses in judgement and influencing procurement policy for the benefit of a friend or family member can have significant reputation damage to an organisation should such findings become public.

 If you like our blog, please feel free to like and share